o3de/o3de.org/content/docs/user-guide/components/reference/gradients/reference-gradient.md

 ---
 linktitle: Reference Gradient
 title: Reference Gradient Component
-description: ' Using Gradients components in Open 3D Engine (O3DE). '
+description: Use the Reference Gradient component to reference and re-use gradients in Open 3D Engine (O3DE).
 ---

+Add the **Reference Gradient** component to reference and re-use gradients in your **Open 3D Engine (O3DE)** level.

 ## Provider